YihanWangAstro/SpaceHubWeb/websrc/webpages/particle_manip.md

  //Use the associated particle type of the default simulator of SpaceHub using Particle = typename DefaultSolver::Particle;
  ...
- //1.Create particle without any parameter.
+ //1.Create particle without any parameter, mass = 0, radius = 0.
  Particle particle1;
  particle1.mass = 1_Ms;
  particle1.radius = 1_Rs;